-As a participating investor, Fasanara collaborates with other investors, the PRI Climate Engagement Group and climate experts to directly engage American Airlines Group to develop a strategy to transition toward net-zero and implement specific priorities.
-As a long-time debt provider to many airlines and other businesses in the aerospace sector across Europe, Fasanara wanted to engage with the world's largest airline in order to make a meaningful impact on the aviation sector which is ripe for environmental and technological disruption.
+As a participating investor, Fasanara collaborates with other investors, the UN PRI Climate Engagement Group and climate experts to directly engage American Airlines Group to develop a strategy to transition towards net-zero and implement specific priorities.
+As a long-time debt provider to many airlines and other businesses in the European aerospace sector, Fasanara wanted to engage with the world's largest airline in order to make a meaningful impact on the aviation sector which is ripe environmental and technological disruption.